Central Riga, seen from the tower of the 'Petera Baznica' church

 Riga, Latvia.
 This is Riga old town, seen from the tower of the 'Petera Baznica' church.

-UK to Riga by train or ferry
+UK to Riga without flying

 Train times, fares & tickets